hammerheim-game/hammerheim-rules/7-equipment.md

-### Shield
+#### Shield

-There are two types of shield common to the warriors of Mordheim: the first is made of wood, occasionally reinforced with metal plates.
+There are two types of shield common to the warriors of Hammerheim: the first is made of wood, occasionally reinforced with metal plates.
 This basic type of shield, although strong, does tend to splinter, but this can sometimes save the user’s life as his enemy’s weapon can